pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.hbs.md

 ### <a id="filter-by-container"></a>Filtering by container

-To display logs for a different container, select the desired container from the **Container** drop-down menu.
+To display logs for a different container, select the container that you want from the **Container** drop-down menu.

 ### <a id="filter-by-date-and-time"></a>Filtering by date and time